 The SOLAS Convention is approved: On any transport that goes to sea, at least one person must be trained in how to handle safety systems on a ship, in which cases they are correctly used, and have a radio operator certificate.
 It can be both the skipper and any other member of the ship's crew!

-The date of the course (Kyiv) is November 05.
+The date of the course (Kyiv).